ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 #### Control-flow integrity

-Modern processors and compilers' options apply even more complex mitigations in order to prevent shellcoding.
+Modern processors and compilers' options apply even more complex mitigation to prevent shellcoding.
-Code-reuse techniques (ROP, JOP) are mitigated by using technique called as *control-flow integrity*.[^9] Usually this is applied by using authentication tags for return addresses or adapting *shadow stack* to compare whether the runtime of the program has changed.
+Code-reuse techniques (ROP, JOP) are mitigated by using a technique called *control-flow integrity*.[^9] Usually this is applied by using authentication tags for return addresses or adapting *shadow stack* to compare whether the runtime of the program has changed.
 However, it is still possible to bypass these if an advisor, for example, somehow acquires the private key, or finds sections from the co

-Different companies in hardware and software might have different names; Intel calls it as  Control-flow Enforcement Technology (CET) [^10], Microsoft Control Flow Guard (CFG) [^12] while ARM calls it as Pointer Authentication Code (PAC) [^11]
+Different companies in hardware and software might have different names; Intel calls it as Control-flow Enforcement Technology (CET) [^10], Microsoft Control Flow Guard (CFG) [^12] while ARM calls it Pointer Authentication Code (PAC) [^11]

-These protections sometimes come with performance impact, and for that reason they have been also applied on hardware level.
+These protections sometimes come with performance impact, and for that reason, they have been also applied on the hardware level.

 ---